manifold-systems/manifold/docs/articles/api_schema_first.md

-# Building REST APIs with Manifold & JSON Schema
+# REST with Manifold

 Developing a REST service can benefit from focusing on the API you'd like to provide.
-Some have formalized this concept with _API-first_.
-Regardless of how you apply the concept, your Java development experience along the way should remain as smooth as possible.
-This post presents [Manifold](http://manifold.systems/) as a simple new way to maintain an API-centric development process without sacrificing your Java development experience.
+Keeping the API at the center of your development team's focus facilitates keeping your service consumer's interests first.
+JSON Schema is widely used as a means to centrally design, document, and publish REST APIs.
+This post presents [Manifold](http://manifold.systems/) as a breakthrough Java technology you can use to seamlessly incorporate JSON Schema into your development process.

 ## The REST API Design Problem

 Most REST APIs are described in terms of the request/response formats they comprise using a schema definition language such as JSON Schema.
-A complete REST API provides the following information:
+A complete REST API schema provides the following information:
 * Language-neutral **type definitions**
 * Formal type and data **constraints**
 * Comprehensive **documentation**

-As a language neutral format, however, JSON Schema is not directly accessible from Java.
-The preferred, decades-old solution to this kind of problem involves running a code generator in a separate build step to transform structured data to Java.
-But this trades one big problem for another -- a code generation step most often hinders what could otherwise be a streamlined API development experience.
+As a language neutral format, however, JSON Schema is not directly accessible from Java; the schema-defined type definitions are not visible to Java's type system.
+The preferred, albeit decades-old, solution to this kind of problem involves wedging a code generator into the build to transform structured data to Java.
+But this trades one big problem for another -- a code generation step most often hinders what could otherwise be a streamlined development experience.
 The problems involved with code generators include:
-* No feedback: JSON schema changes are invisible Java until you rebuild the API
+* No feedback: JSON schema changes are invisible to Java until you rebuild the API
 * Stale generated classes
 * Increased build times
-* Scalability issues: interdependencies, caching, integrations, etc.
+* Scalability issues: code gen interdependencies, caching, integrations, etc.
+* Difficult problems with custom class loaders, runtime agents, annotation processors
 * Interrupts train of thought
 * Poor IDE integration:
   * No immediate feedback from changes